josev2046/Media-Archaeology-Workshop/README.md

 A technical framework for the **magnetic media forensics**, **migration**, and **archival documentation** of Sinclair Spectrum software.
 This repository provides the standards for converting physical analogue degradation into permanent digital records.

+### Note
+To understand this process, think of it as **digital archaeology**:

+* **Measuring the Heartbeat:** The computer uses its internal clock (Z80 CPU) like a stopwatch.
+It doesn't "hear" music; it measures the time between pulses of sound.
+* **The Bits:** A "0" is a short pulse, and a "1" is a long pulse.
+By measuring these gaps in tiny fractions of a second, we translate audio back into data.
+* **Cleaning the Lens:** Just as a blurry photo is hard to read, a "muffled" tape is hard to digitize.
+We use **Azimuth Correction** to physically align the tape head and **Normalization** to clean the electrical signal so the "stopwatch" starts and stops at the exact right moment.

+---

 ## 1. Magnetic Media Forensics
 The primary goal is the recovery of bitstreams from degraded ferric oxide tapes.

 ### Pulse Detection Logic
 Data recovery is based on the timing of Z80 $T-states$ (clock cycles).
 The hardware interprets the signal based on the duration between zero-crossings.
 On a standard 3.5MHz machine, we look for:

 * **Pilot Pulse:** 2,168 $T-states$ (approx. 619 $\mu s$)
 * **'0' Bit (Short):** 855 $T-states$ per pulse (approx. 244 $\mu s$)
 * **'1' Bit (Long):** 1,710 $T-states$ per pulse (approx. 489 $\mu s$)

 ### Forensic Workflow
 1.  **Azimuth Correction:** Physical alignment of the playback head to maximise high-frequency response.

 2.  **Bilateral Sampling:** Capturing audio at 24-bit/96kHz to ensure the Nyquist frequency comfortably exceeds the signal harmonics.
 3.  **Normalisation:** Removing DC offset and correcting phase inversion to ensure clean zero-crossing detection.